MiguelMJ/Candle/doc/md/lights_shadows.md

 @include gettingstarted1.cpp

-The previous code results in a light that follows the mouse and a vertical edge in the center of the screen.
+The previous code results in a light that follows the pointer and a vertical edge in the center of the screen.

 <div align="center"><img src="example.gif" width="250px"><br><em>Preview</em></div>

 Note how the `castLight` function is called only when the mouse is moved.
-Although it shouldn't cost much when a light has a normal amount of edges in range, is preferable not to abuse it unnecesarily.
+Although it shouldn't be very expensive when a light has a normal amount of edges in range, it is preferable not to abuse it unnecesarily.
 Therefore, we will call it only when the light has  been modified or the edges in range have moved.

 # Radial light and Directed light